backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 <h1><center>Data Cleaning</center></h1>
 With only 395 samples, I'd like to retain as many of them as possible.
-However, including the underrepresented categories would ultimately result in a poor model.
+However, including underrepresented categories would ultimately result in a weak model.
 Let's take another look at the ones we saw earlier.